The Penn State Health Approach to Facial Nerve Disorders

 The clinic offers a multidisciplinary and patient-centered approach to treat patients with facial nerve disorders, providing a full range of services to improve the appearance, function, and quality of life of patients.
 The team consists of medical and surgical specialists trained in the diagnosis and advanced management of facial nerve disorders.

-The team includes two facial plastic and reconstructive surgeons and a plastic and reconstructive surgeon with expertise in treating facial nerve disorders, two therapists with advanced training in facial rehabilitation, and a nurse.
+The team includes two facial plastic and reconstructive surgeons and a plastic and reconstructive surgeon with expertise in treating facial nerve disorders, therapists with advanced training in facial rehabilitation, and a nurse.
 Other specialists are involved as needed and may include:

 - Neurotology